scottyschup/ruby-curriculum/language-basics/classes.md

 In short, after you call `Cat.new`, your `Cat` should be fully setup and ready to go.

+### `initialize` != `run`

+Your `initialize` method should not do too much; it should merely set up the object so that it is ready to be used.

+In particular, students sometimes have their `initialize` method run an interactive program.
+For example, their `Game#initialize` method may not only initialize the game state, it may also start actually playing the game.

+That is too much to do inside the `initialize` method, and sort of abuses it.
+You may want to be able to create your `Game` object and test its initial configuration without running it yet.
+Instead, put logic like this in a method called `run` (or something similar).

 ### Instance Methods

 Instance methods define the behavior to be exhibited by instances of